kpkrishGit/scripts/README.md

 # scripts
-scripts for just fun and fun
+scripts for fun and fun only